jaimetcf/vuttr/README.md

 ### How to run the app
-4. In the backend folder, type:
+4. In the 'backend' folder, type:
 ```
    npm start
 ```